yias/robot_arm_motion/README.md

 ## Running the controllers

-- For the robot to follow a mocap marker, type:
+- For the robot to follow a mocap marker:

 First, launch the mocap node: